tullo/high-performance-go/01-Benchmarking.md

 	Fib(b.N) // b.N
 }

+// The run time of the benchmark will increase as b.N grows, never converging on a stable value.

 func BenchmarkFibWrong2(b *testing.B) {
 	for n := 0; n < b.N; n++ {
 		Fib(n) // n
 	}
 }
+// Similarly affected and never completes.
 ```

 Run these benchmarks, what do you see?